Opioids

 • seek treatment support from a doctor.

-• family and community disruption
+• disruption to family and community relationships

 • harms to the welfare of children